 Every ten years, the Federal Government conducts a census as mandated by the Constitution.
 In fact, the U.S. has counted its population every decade since 1790.
-Jupiter residents will receive an invitation in mid-March to participate in the 2020 Census.
-The goal is to send in completed census forms by April 1, which will be recognized nationally as Census Day.
+Jupiter residents received an invitation in mid-March to participate in the 2020 Census.
+The goal is to send in completed census forms by the end of September.
 For a look at the complete census timeline as well as an overview of the process, visit the 2020 Census website.

 What to Expect

 You may see census takers in your neighborhood for any of the following reasons:

 - To visit households that have not yet submitted a census form;

 - To conduct quality checks related to the census; or

 - To collect responses for other ongoing Census Bureau surveys, such as the American Community Survey.
 (Please note: If you’re invited to participate in one of these other surveys, you’re still required to answer the 2020 Census.)